johnbillion/query-monitor/docs/help/db-php-symlink.md

 * HyperDB
 * SQLite Database Integration

 **There is nothing that can be done about this**.
-This a WordPress core limitation due to the fact that the dropin plugin file must be called `db.php` and placed in the `wp-content` directory, and only one can exist there.
+This a WordPress core limitation due to the fact that the dropin plugin file must live at `wp-content/db.php` and only one file can exist there.